“You never know.” We can all say this for sure.

 “Suddenly the whole situation changed,” Gene related.
 “It took my breath away.
 Like a man on the edge of a cliff, I suddenly realized that a life was hanging in the balance.
 We were only two blocks away from the apartments where she was and I knew that I had to get him away from there.
 He continued and told me how this encounter was a miracle and he knew that God was stopping him.
 He agreed to go in the other direction and leave her alone.
 I drove him far away from that neighborhood.”

-You never know.
+And so: one never knows.
 You never know who God may put in your path.
 You never know in what form he or she will be.
 Imagine the power of simply praying a blessing over all we pass by in the course of a day.
 In Heaven we will see the amazing effects.
 It reminds one of Philip’s encounter with a man along a road whom he then baptized (Acts 8:26-38).
 (As it happened in this biblical telling, the converted fellow turned out to be an important official who could affect many people.)
 We can also meditate on how angels can appear in the form of strangers.
 Or how Jesus was not recognized immediately after His Resurrection.

 For now, we know this: